Epic Code LAB7860 Blastomyces Antibody, Enzyme Immunoassay, Serum

 Clinical Information

-Blastomyces dermatitidis, a dimorphic fungus, is endemic throughout the Midwestern, South-central, and Southeastern Unites States, particularly in regions around the Ohio and Mississippi river valleys, the Great Lakes, and the Saint Lawrence River.
+Blastomyces dermatitidis, a dimorphic fungus, is endemic throughout the Midwestern, South-central, and Southeastern US, particularly in regions around the Ohio and Mississippi river valleys, the Great Lakes, and the Saint Lawrence River.
 It is also found in regions of Canada.
 Blastomyces is an environmental fungus, preferring moist soil and decomposing organic matter, which produces fungal spores that are released and inhaled by animals or humans.
 At body temperature, the spores mature into yeast, which can stay in the lungs or disseminate through the bloodstream to other parts of the body.
 Recently, through phylogenetic analysis, B dermatitidis has been separated into 2 distinct species; B dermatitidis and Blastomyces gilchristii, both able to cause blastomycosis in infected patients.
 Interestingly, B dermatitidis infections are associated more frequently with dissemination, particularly in older adults, individuals who smoke, and those who are immunocompromised, while B gilchristii has primarily been associated with pulmonary and constitutional symptoms.

 Approximately 50% of patients infected with Blastomyces will develop symptoms, which are frequently nonspecific and include fever, cough, night sweats, myalgia or arthralgia, weight loss, chest pain and fatigue.
 Typically, symptoms appear anywhere from 3 weeks to 3 months following infection.